JoseLopez235/Rails-Engine/README.md

 Students worked remotely over 10 days using Slack, Zoom, Github, and Github projects.
 Test-driven development drove the creation of the app with tests written in RSpec.

 ## Instructions
-This project is a local project so in order to use it clone down the repo"
+This project is a local project so in order to use it clone down the repo.
+Follow this steps:
 ```
 git clone git@github.com:JoseLopez235/Rails-Engine.git
 cd rails-engine